Immigration: Push and pull factors of immigration

 One theory of immigration distinguishes between push and pull factors, referring to the economic, political, and social influences by which people migrate from or to specific countries.
 Immigrants are motivated to leave their former countries of citizenship, or habitual residence, for a variety of reasons, including: a lack of local access to resources, a desire for economic prosperity, to find or engage in paid work, to better their standard of living, family reunification, retirement, climate or environmentally induced migration, exile, escape from prejudice, conflict or natural disaster, or simply the wish to change one's quality of life.
 Commuters, tourists, and other short-term stays in a destination country do not fall under the definition of immigration or migration; seasonal labour immigration is sometimes included, however.

 Push factors (or determinant factors) refer primarily to the motive for leaving one's country of origin (either voluntarily or involuntarily), whereas pull factors (or attraction factors) refer to one's motivations behind or the encouragement towards immigrating to a particular country.

 In the case of economic migration (usually labor migration), differentials in wage rates are common.
 If the value of wages in the new country surpasses the value of wages in one's native country, he or she may choose to migrate, as long as the costs are not too high.
 Particularly in the 19th century, economic expansion of the US increased immigrant flow, and nearly 15% of the population was foreign-born, thus making up a significant amount of the labor force.

 As transportation technology improved, travel time, and costs decreased dramatically between the 18th and early 20th century.
 Travel across the Atlantic used to take up to 5 weeks in the 18th century, but around the time of the 20th century it took a mere 8 days.
 When the opportunity cost is lower, the immigration rates tend to be higher.
 Escape from poverty (personal or for relatives staying behind) is a traditional push factor, and the availability of jobs is the related pull factor.
 Natural disasters can amplify poverty-driven migration flows.
 Research shows that for middle-income countries, higher temperatures increase emigration rates to urban areas and to other countries.
 For low-income countries, higher temperatures reduce emigration.

+A study checking the push and pull factors for emigration from Guatemala found that environmental factors played even bigger role in comparison to economic.
+When they directly asked people to compare it, they got the next results:

 Emigration and immigration are sometimes mandatory in a contract of employment: religious missionaries and employees of transnational corporations, international non-governmental organizations, and the diplomatic service expect, by definition, to work "overseas".
 They are often referred to as "expatriates", and their conditions of employment are typically equal to or better than those applying in the host country (for similar work).